• Skip to primary navigation

 Now that you have a solid image, a “what if” scenario, and your big idea, you can start shaping these elements into a cohesive lyric.
 Using the candle example, you could expand with lines like:

-A lonely light in a room of closed doors.”
+A dimming light in a room of closed doors.”

 Keep the Momentum Going